tom-howard/ros2/docs/course/part6.md

         ```bash
         source ~/.bashrc
         ```
-        ***

-1. Open up the `object_detection.py` Python file in VS Code.

-1. **[Copy ^^the code here^^ into the empty `object_detection.py` file](./part6/object_detection.md)**, save it, then read the annotations so that you understand how the node works and what should happen when you run it. <a name="ex2_ret"></a>

-1. Run the node using `ros2 run`.
+1. Run the node using `ros2 run ...`

-    !!! warning
-        This node will capture an image and display it in a pop-up window.
-Once you've viewed the image in this pop-up window **MAKE SURE YOU CLOSE THE POP-UP WINDOW DOWN** so that execution can complete!
+    An image should appear from the robot's camera and then vanish again after a few seconds.

-1. As you should know from reading the explainer, the node has just obtained an image and saved it to a location on the filesystem.
+1. As you should know from reading the explainer, the node has just saved this image to a location on your filesystem.
 Navigate to this filesystem location and view the image using `eog`.

-    What you may have noticed from the terminal output when you ran the `object_detection.py` node is that the robot's camera captures images at a native size of 1080x1920 pixels (you should already know this from interrogating the `/camera/rgb/image_raw/width` and `/height` messages using `rostopic echo` earlier, right?!).
-That's over 2 million pixels in total in a single image (2,073,600 pixels per image, to be exact), each pixel having a blue, green and red value associated with it - so that's a lot of data in a single image file!
+    What you may have noticed from the terminal output when you ran the `object_detection.py` node is that the robot's camera captures images at a native size of 1080x1920 pixels.
+That's over *2 million pixels* in total in a single image (2,073,600 pixels per image, to be exact), each pixel having a blue, green and red value associated with it - so that's a lot of data in a single image file!

     !!! question
         The size of the image file (in bytes) was actually printed to the terminal when you ran the `object_detection.py` node.
 Did you notice how big it was exactly?

 Processing an image of this size is therefore hard work for a robot: any analysis we do will be slow and any raw images that we capture will occupy a considerable amount of storage space.
 The next step then is to reduce this down by cropping the image to a more manageable size.

 ##### Step 2: Cropping

 We're going to modify the `object_detection.py` node now to: